khorosh1lov/client/README.md

 When contributing to this project, please follow the [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) and create a separate branch for each feature or bugfix.
 After the changes are made, create a pull request for review.

 Please make sure to replace `https://github.com/your-username/delivery-app.git` with the actual URL of your repository.

+## Libraries used for the project

+1. React-route-dom 6: for app routes.
+2. Bootstrap 5.2.3: for our team to avoid unnecessary markup work.
+3. Axios: for all app requests.

 ## License